-The Trust has continued its support of Youth Sailing initiatives and engagement within the sailing fraternity including the Etchells Youth Academy to encourage and promote sailing to younger people.
+The Trust continued its support of Youth Sailing initiatives and engagement within the sailing fraternity including the Etchells Youth Academy to encourage and promote sailing to younger people.

-The Trust's involvement includes:
+The Trust's involvement included:

-- Providing a substantial donation in the form of a discount for the storage and launching / recovery of four Etchells keelboats used by youth, support ribs and other boats. - Discounting the cost of a storage container which supports both youth sailing and other sailing and a tent that youth sailors use as a base.
-In addition, the container is used as a dry repair / dust containment shop in the winter, - 3.
+- Provision of a substantial donation in the form of a discount for the storage and launching / recovery of four Etchells keelboats used by youth, support ribs and other boats. - 2.
+Free of charge storage for a 20ft container and the equivalent area for a client supplied marquee for the use of storage, repairs and briefings. - 3.
+A discount off the cost of a storage container which supported both youth sailing and other sailing and a tent that youth sailors use as a base.
+In addition, the container is used as a dry repair / dust containment shop in the winter. - 4.
 Provision of additional facilities free of charge including sail drying and folding facilities and meeting rooms (when not booked by any other fee paying client).